What is SanghaSeva?

 Making a Change through Social Media

-On the right is a live time line feed from SanghaSeva on Twitter.
+This is a live time line feed from SanghaSeva on Twitter.

 We keep the page there and our SanghaSeva Page on FaceBook updated with information about our retreats.
 We try to post once a day during our retreats to share the experience.